JCheng314/C-_Based_GPT2/README.md

 ## 🚀 Current Status: Milestone 3 (Single-GPU Optimization)

-The project is currently at **Milestone 3**, focusing on single-GPU correctness, kernel modularity, and baseline performance profiling.
+The project has achieved the goals of **Milestone 3**, focusing on single-GPU correctness, deep kernel performance tuning, and automated profiling.

 Distributed parallelisms (MPI Pipeline and Data Parallelism) will be integrated in Milestone 4.

-### Key Features Implemented:
+### Key Enhancements & Features:
+* **Deep Performance Tuning (Vectorization)**: The LayerNorm kernel utilizes `float4` instructions to fetch 128-bits per memory transaction, drastically increasing HBM (High-Bandwidth Memory) utilization for memory-bound operators.
+* **Tiled FlashAttention**: Implements true tiling over the sequence length ($T$) and head dimension ($HS$), maintaining running maximums and normalizers to support arbitrarily long sequences with $O(1)$ SRAM footprint.
 * **Custom Matrix Multiplication (GEMM)**: Implemented using thread-tiling and shared memory blocking to minimize global memory roundtrips.
 * **Kernel Fusion**: Reduced memory stalls and kernel launch overheads by fusing operators such as MatMul+Bias+Gelu and Residual+LayerNorm.
-* **Simplified FlashAttention**: Utilizes shared memory to fuse the attention scores computation, causal masking, softmax, and attention value multiplication, bypassing the instantiation of the $N \times N$ attention matrix in High-Bandwidth Memory (HBM).
-* **CPU Verification**: A pure C++ baseline implementation for validating the numerical correctness of the GPU kernels.
+* **Automated CPU Validation**: A pure C++ baseline implementation validates the numerical correctness of all critical GPU kernels (GEMM, LayerNorm, Attention) automatically during the benchmarking process.

 ## 📁 Project Structure